-Beets up to 2 inches (5 cm) in diameter can be frozen as a cooked or fresh vegetable and packed whole, sliced or diced.
-Since betanin, the red pigment that colors beets, is water soluble, washing, blanching and cutting should be done in a minimum of time and with minimal water.
+Beets up to 2 inches (5.1 cm) in diameter can be frozen as a cooked or fresh vegetable and packed whole, sliced or diced.
+Since betanin, the red pigment that colors beets, is water soluble, washing, blanching, and cutting should be done quickly using minimal water.
 Blanching should be done in a steam blancher to preserve color.
 Beets are also subject to discoloration by a combination of oxidation and enzyme activity.
-Blanching to a center temperature of $165^{\circ}F$ (74°C) helps prevent this discoloration.
+Blanching to a center temperature of 165°F (73.9°C) helps prevent this discoloration.
 Iron will also produce darkened areas, thus iron equipment should be avoided during the preparation process.

-Blanching before steaming, slicing, or dicing will 1) minimize loss of the water soluble pigment; 2) inactivate enzymes to prevent blackening of cut surfaces upon exposure to air; and 3) result in a smooth cut surface as well as better uniformity in size and shape of pieces.
+Blanching before steaming, slicing, or dicing will, 1) minimize loss of the water soluble pigment; 2) inactivate enzymes to prevent blackening of cut surfaces upon exposure to air; and 3) result in a smooth cut surface as well as better uniformity in size and shape of pieces.
 Size grading of beets before blanching helps assure a uniform blanch.
 The larger sizes can then be adequately blanched without overcooking the smaller sizes.
 There is less color loss with steam blanching than water blanching.

-Handling
+Handling Frozen Beets